 There are three Greek words translated “beware,” all of which stress watchfulness and potential danger.
 In a world under the control of Satan, there are many of his devices which can deceive and undermine the faith and life of the unwary Christian.

-Our text cautions against false prophets who appear to be true prophets (or teachers, or pastors) but whose apparent spiritual teachings are subversive of biblical truth.
-John warns that “many false prophets are gone out into the world” (1 John 4:1), and Jesus said they “shall deceive many” (Matthew 24:11).
+Our text cautions against false prophets who appear to be true prophets (or teachers, or pastors), but whose apparently spiritual teachings are subversive of Biblical truth.
+John warns that “many false prophets are gone out into the world” (14:1), and Jesus said they “shall deceive many” (Matthew 24:11).
 Jesus also warned that His followers should “beware of . . . the doctrine of the Pharisees and of the Sadducees” (Matthew 16:12).
-These sects have their respective modern counterparts in the hypocrisy of legalists and the skepticism of liberals, both of which are destructive of true biblical faith and life.
+These sects have their respective modern counterparts in the hypocrisy of legalists and the skepticism of liberals, both of which are destructive of true Biblical faith and life.

-Finally, the apostle Peter says, “Beware lest ye also, being led away with the error of the wicked, fall from your own stedfastness” (2 Peter 3:17).
-In context, Peter is referring to those Christian brethren who have distorted the Scriptures in order to seek an accommodation with the naturalistic worldview of establishment intellectuals (2 Peter 3:3-6, 16).
+Finally, the apostle Peter says: “Beware lest ye also, being led away with the error of the wicked, fall from your own steadfastness” (II Peter 3:17).
+In context, Peter is referring to those Christian brethren who have distorted the Scriptures in order to seek an accommodation with the naturalistic world view of establishment intellectuals (II Peter 3:3–6,16).
 Thus, Peter, John, and Christ Himself would urge constant wariness on our part.
 HMM